silvermete0r/oikan/README.md

 ### Regression Example

-> **Suggestion:** Please ensure that the data is normalized using standard scaling (or another suitable normalization method), as Elastic Net assumes that the model intercept has already been accounted for.
+> **Suggestion:** Please ensure that the data is normalized using standard scaling (or another suitable normalization method), as ElasticNet assumes that the model intercept has already been accounted for.

 ```python
 from oikan import OIKANRegressor